taxpayer/outliner-extension/README.md

 **[Outline.com](https://outline.com)** does not support and/or told me to create and/or told me also not to create this extension in any way, I did it for fun!
 (And because I was tired of COPY and PASTE, to be honest)

 ## History
+### Version 1.5.1 `[27-Aug-2021]`
+- A user complained about Chrome requesting a new permission to enable version 1.5.0.
+I identified the "tabs" permission at the manifest was responsible for that.
+I also checked that the command I'm using to create a new tab doesn't need that permission.
+So, I removed it.
+Less permissions needed, more happy users! :-)

 ### Version 1.5 `[10-Aug-2021]`
 - Hey guys, long time no see!
 Since 2019 too many things have happened, the world has been through some real awkward-crazy times due to this terrific Covid pandemic, but I hope you're getting on, despite all the sadness and problems.
 - I removed a lot of unused code in this version, especially because **[Outline.com](https://outline.com)** has changed their service since then and now this extension only opens their website with your link or page, depending on which context item you clicked, nothing else.